I Bought My First Crypto, Now What?

 Not Your (Private) Keys, Not Your Crypto

-This famous crypto motto underlines the risks associated with crypto exchanges when it comes to storing crypto assets.
+Are you using a crypto exchange right now?
+Maybe that’s how you bought your first coins.
 If you hold funds on your favorite crypto exchange , it might seem like you actually own the assets on your account.
 After all, you do need to log in to gain access to them, right?

-But that’s not the case.
-Even worse, it’s the opposite.
-When you leave your crypto on an exchange, it’s actually the exchange that effectively owns the private keys associated with your funds.
-As a result, the exchange is in control.
-You are just relying on them to give you access to your funds when you demand it.
+Bottom line?
+The exchange is in control.
+And you’re relying on them to give you access to your funds when you demand it.
 Would you trust an entity with your house or safe keys?

 Besides, what happens if the exchange has security issues?
-Or if you don’t want to abide by certain withdrawal or deposit policies? or fees?
-Moreover, in some countries, depending on the exchange, you are prone to being restricted from making transfers or constantly asked questions as to the purpose of the transfers.
-They can quite simply do this, since you don’t own the private keys, you do not have full ownership.
+Or if you don’t want to abide by certain withdrawal or deposit policies?
+Moreover, in some countries, depending on the exchange, you can be restricted from making transfers, or constantly asked questions as to the purpose of the transfers.
+This is NOT the point of a distributed ledger.